Who was Queen Victoria?

 - The rules Victoria had to follow when she grew up were called the Kensington System.
 These rules were very strict – she was not allowed to sleep in her own room (she shared a room with her mum), and she wasn’t allowed to have other children around to play with.

-- Victoria’s best friends growing up were her dolls, and her dog, Dash.
+- Victoria didn’t have any brothers or sisters.
+Her best friends growing up were her dolls, and her dog, Dash.
 Victoria had 132 wooden dolls!

 - Victoria kept a diary for most of her life and wrote about the things that she did both growing up and after becoming queen.
 It’s through reading those diaries that we know about the sort of person Victoria was.

 - Victoria met Prince Albert when she was 17.

 - Imagine your mum waking you up in the middle of the night to tell you that you are the new queen of England!
 That’s what happened to Victoria when she found out her uncle, King William IV died.
 She was 18 years old.

 - Victoria and Albert had nine children (in order):

 - Albert Edward

 - Victoria and Albert’s son, Albert Edward, became king after Victoria died in 1901.
 He is better known as King Edward VII.